BloomTech-Labs/scribble-stadium-ios/knownDefects.md

 ### Reading View
 -  using mock data for writing text view
+- implement submissionAPI call to get story

 ### Writing Views
 - user is able to use camera guides and edit scans and populate collectionView, but submit button does not send to backend/AWS
 - login modal view may push() after save is pressed in document scanner
+- implement submissionAPI call on submittin pages

 ### Drawing Views
 -  allows user to capture images or load from photoLibrary, but the submit button does not send to backend/AWS
+- implement submissionAPI call to send images

+### SubmissionAPI
+ - in order to set boolean values in child submission, form data body implementation in  resetSubmissionBoolTo method needs to be implememnted
+ - create observer for child initializer

 ## Team B:
 ### Core Data